orphiclacuna/SolarSystem/README.md

 ## 📜 License

 MIT License - Feel free to use this project for learning, personal projects, or as a base for your own Three.js experiments!

-## 🙏 Acknowledgements

-- Planet textures courtesy of [NASA](https://www.nasa.gov/)
-- Three.js library and community for documentation and examples
-- Inspiration from various astronomical visualization projects